 Arriving in a new city after a long flight can be challenging and let’s face it almost every trip to Sydney Airport is a long flight!
-I have put this Sydney Airport guide together because having some information about what to expect at the airport will make your arrival so much easier.
+I have put this Sydney Airport guide together because we thing having some information about what to expect at the airport will make your arrival so much easier.

 If you get lost or have questions once you arrive keep an eye out for the volunteer Airport Ambassadors, they wear bright blue jackets to help make them easy to find.
 Volunteers are located in both arrival terminals and international departures.
 However, armed with this list of frequently asked questions about Sydney Airport, I think you will be just fine!

 - Sydney Expert Guide to using Sydney Airport

 - Facilities at Sydney Airport

 - Transport from Sydney airport to the city (CBD)

 Sydney Expert Guide to using Sydney Airport

 Sydney Airport, also known as Kingsford Smith Airport, is the oldest continually operating airport in the world.
 It is located close to the city in the south-eastern Sydney suburb of Mascot about 7km-9km from the central business district depending on which terminal you are at.
 It’s a busy place with over 29 million passenger movements a year, so at times it is crowded, and things can take a while.
 A second airport is long overdue but still a way off.

 The airport has three terminals, one international and two domestic terminals.
 These are located adjacent to each other but require a bus or train transfer.